 Any combination of sets and options can be used with the idea that not all sets and not all options should be used in a particular season.
 Utilizing some sets and a few options prevents the defense from being able to predict and defend your offense.

-DIAGRAM 8: Spin-Screen Option.
+DIAGRAM 8: Spin-screen option.
 This inside action is simply the new ball-side block player (5) ducking in after the “live handoff” and spinning off of the backscreen from the weak-side block player (4).
-The “duck in” causes the defender to devote all of his or her attention to it leaving him or her completely blind and exposed to the backscreen.
-The backscreener should be ready to duck in aggressively (especially if the interior defenders switch this spin-screen).
+The “duck in” causes the defender to devote all of their attention to it leaving them completely blind and exposed to the backscreen.
+The backscreener should be ready to duck in aggressively, especially if the interior defenders switch this spin-screen.

-The new weak-side block player (4) sets the ball screen at the top of the key “slips the screen” and remains there for floor balance etc.
+The new weak-side block player (4) sets the ball screen at the top of the key, “slips the screen” and remains there for floor balance.